CouDeGras/Anemohiereia/README.md

 **Steps:**

-1. Register an account at Openweathermap.org, obtain an API key (free plan will suffice)
+1. Register an account at Openweathermap.org, obtain an API key (free plan will suffice).
+Swap your key to the code.

 2. Upload the code to your ESP8266